South Labrador Sea - southeastern half

 Gale warning in effect.

-Flurries ending this evening.
-Snow beginning overnight and changing to rain Wednesday afternoon.
-Visibility 1 mile or less in precipitation.
+Snow beginning overnight changing to rain and fog patches Wednesday morning.
+Visibility 1 mile or less in snow and in fog patches.

 Zoom-in to make a selection